 - If you perform an initial migration pass without this option, and then add this option in the next pass, there will be two groups of addresses, one for the Source Group as it appears in the source environment, and one for the Destination Group.

-- Removing permissions on source drives folders/files before rerunning the migration removes those permissions only on the destination Drive files.
+- Removing permissions on the source drive folders/files before rerunning the migration removes those permissions only on the destination Drive files.
 Permissions on folders and subfolders at the destination are not removed.

 Document Browsing Mode

-Regardless of the DocumentBrowsingMode option selected, MigrationWiz can only scan the source address “My Drive” label.
-The “Shared with Me” label is simply a filter that populates objects the specific account has access to, but which are stored in another account “My Drive”.
+Regardless of the DocumentBrowsingMode options, MigrationWiz only scans the source's “My Drive” label.
+The “Shared with Me” label is simply a filter that populates objects the specific account has access to, but which are stored in another account's “My Drive”.

-MigrationWiz has 3 “modes” you can use to migrate:
+MigrationWiz has 2 browsing “modes” you can use to migrate (There used to be 3, "Moderate" has been deprecated):

 - Strict mode (default with no advanced options)